Policy Research Institute Drug Lag: An Analysis of Factors Contributing to the Long-term Lag of Japanese Approved Products

 Note: Emerging companies are those that have been in business for 30 years or less at the time of approval and had sales of less than US$500 million in the year prior to approval.
 Pharmaceutical companies are defined as companies other than start-ups.

-Source: Created by the Pharmaceutical Industry Policy Institute based on publicly available information from PMDA, FDA, and EMA, "Tomorrow's New Drugs (produced by Technomic)," and Evaluate Pharma (R) (as of September 2023).
+Source: Prepared by The Office of Pharmaceutical Industry Researchbased on publicly available information from PMDA, FDA, and EMA, "Tomorrow's New Drugs (produced by Technomic)," and Evaluate Pharma (R) (as of September 2023)

 We investigated the impact of acquisitions and alliances on the lag period from a different angle.
 We categorized when the Japanese-approved companies acquired the rights to develop their products in Japan, using the U.S. and European approvals as the starting point for the drug lag period.
 As a result, 38 (75%) of the 51 acquired/partnered products acquired the right to develop in Japan before the US or European approval, and 13 (25%) acquired the right to develop in Japan after the US or European approval, with a median lag period of 30.6 months and 87.8 months, respectively ( Figure 9 ).
 In other words, the lag tended to be relatively longer when development rights in Japan were obtained after approval in the U.S. and Europe.

-Furthermore, of the 13 products for which Japanese development rights were obtained after approval in the US or Europe, 11 (84%) had additional Japanese participation studies ( Fig. 10 ).
+Furthermore, of the 13 products for which Japanese development rights were obtained after approval in the US or Europe, 11 (84%) had additional Japanese participation studies ( Figure 10 ).

-Source: Created by the Pharmaceuticals and Industrial Policy Research Institute based on publicly available information from the PMDA, FDA, and EMA, and "Tomorrow's New Drugs (produced by Technomic).
+Source: Created at The Office of Pharmaceutical Industry Researchbased on publicly available information from PMDA, FDA, and EMA, and "Tomorrow's New Drugs (produced by Technomic)".

-Source: Created by the Pharmaceuticals and Industrial Policy Research Institute based on publicly available information from the PMDA, FDA, and EMA, and "Tomorrow's New Drugs (produced by Technomic).
+Source: Created at The Office of Pharmaceutical Industry Researchbased on publicly available information from PMDA, FDA, and EMA, and "Tomorrow's New Drugs (produced by Technomic)".

 6. discussion and summary